Sports massage benefits for runners

 Sports massage returns muscle fibres to pre-exercise state

-Simply defined, sports massage encompasses a number of special techniques that involve a skilled therapist working into the tissues and muscle fibres of a runner's body so that they are returned to their pre-exercise state.
+Simply defined, sports massage encompasses a number of special techniques that involve a skilled therapist working into the tissues and muscle fibers of a runner's body so that they are returned to their pre-exercise state.

 As running is a repetitive activity that stresses the body, numerous problems can occur such as general aches and pains and reduced flexibility.
 The deep massage, pumping and stroking movements improve circulation, remove waste products and improve elasticity.
 Furthermore, sports massage not only combats physical and physiological problems of runners, but the psychological benefits such as invigoration and reduction of mental tension are of equal benefit.